 Lauren is a multidisciplinary theatre maker from New York City.
-She is a director, choreographer, collaborator, and experimental playwright.
+She is a director, choreographer, devisor, experimental playwright, and intimacy choreographer.
 Lauren holds her MFA from Sarah Lawrence College and her BFA from LIU, Post.
 Selected directing credits include: Iphigenia and Other Daughters, Orson's Shadow, Rumors, The Inferno Project, House of Yes, Trojan Women 2.0, The Changeling, 'night Mother, and Damnee Manon Sacree Sandra.
 At LIU Post, she designed the current structure of First Year Showcase and began directing this experience in 2008.

 As a performer, Lauren has performed in several countries, including Scotland and Greece.
 Selected performance credits include: 4.48 Psychosis, Crave, Midsummer Nights Dream, The Bakkhai, Three Tall Women, and her solo show, All the Tiny Pieces.
 She has been a choreographer/movement director for shows such as Bat Boy, Iphigenia and Other Daughters, and Queen Bee and the Boss.
 Her plays have been produced at Sarah Lawrence College and around New York City in venue such as Dixon Place and ART/NY.
 Her writing has been published in Hot Rot among other literary publications.